-Carlos was the first openly LGBTQ Latino elected to the Florida House of Representatives
+Carlos is the first openly LGBTQ Latino elected to the Florida House of Representatives

 Importance of Candidacy: